artech-dvd/nls-emu/README.md

 # NLS-Emu
 An attempt at emulating Douglas Engelbart's oN-Line System, or NLS, as famously demonstrated in the 1968 "Mother of All Demos".
+This project will be using the November 1969 [NLS source code](https://bitsavers.org/pdf/sri/arc/sds-940/NLS_Sources_Part_1_Nov69.pdf), an [SDS 940 emulator](https://github.com/simh/simh), and the [TREE-META compiler-compiler system](https://en.wikipedia.org/wiki/TREE-META) (source/assembly code [here](https://github.com/jimwhite/treemeta)).

-# FAQ
+# Help Needed!
-### How will you emulate the NLS, a unique piece of software from over half a century ago?
-Some (if not all) of the Nov.
-1969 source code for the original NLS has actually been scanned [here](https://bitsavers.org/pdf/sri/arc/sds-940/NLS_Sources_Part_1_Nov69.pdf).

-Additionally, the (most likely?) full source code of NLS v2.0 has also been scanned [here](https://www.computerhistory.org/collections/catalog/102706982), although I will first attempt to emulate the version closest resembling that seen in Engelbart's MOAD.

-The original NLS ran on a SDS 940, [for which emulators exist](https://github.com/simh/simh).
-The source code seems to be written with [TREE-META](https://en.wikipedia.org/wiki/TREE-META).
+This project's goal will most likely be very difficult, if not impossible, to fully achieve.
+However, armed with the NLS source code, SDS 940 emulator, and  TREE-META, it might be possible to restore a(n at least partially) working, albeit most likely very limited, version of the oN-Line System.

+So, we need any help we can get!
+If you have any knowledge of the SDS 940, TREE-MESA, or even the NLS, please let me know at retroperson3782@gmail.com!